slamdunkorchid/cubrid-testtools/doc/shell_long/README.md

 ctp.sh shell -c $shell_fm_test_conf
 ```
 ## 2.2 Common Tools
 Common tool means the tool which is used by many test suits.
-For common tools, cubrid_common,cubrid_scheduler, core_analyzer are used in shell_long test for legacy,but now they have been integarated into CTP.
+For common tools, cubrid_common,cubrid_scheduler, core_analyzer are used in shell_long test for legacy,but now they have been integrated into CTP.
 ```bash
 cd ~/CTP/common/script
 $ ls -l |awk '{print $NF}'